How Likely Are Large Elections Tied?: Introduction

-\paragraph{Comparison of technical tools.} Technically, we believe that the main technical tool of this paper (Theorem~\ref{thm:maintechh}) is a significant and non-trivial extension of Lemma~1 in~\cite{Xia2020:The-Smoothed} in three aspects.
-First, our Theorem~\ref{thm:maintechh} works for any polyhedron $\poly = \{\vec x: \ba\cdot \invert{\vec x}\le \invert{\vec b}\}$ with an arbitrary integer matrix $\ba$, while Lemma~1 in~\cite{Xia2020:The-Smoothed} requires $\ba\cdot \invert{\vec 1}=0$ and also essentially requires that elements in $\vec b$ to be either $0$ or $-1$ (but not positive).
-Second, our Theorem~\ref{thm:maintechh} provides asymptotically tight bounds for every $n$, while Lemma~1 in~\cite{Xia2020:The-Smoothed} only proves that the bounds are asymptotically tight for infinitely many $n$'s.
-Third, our Theorem~\ref{thm:maintechh} characterizes smoothed likelihood for the min-adversary, while Lemma~1 in~\cite{Xia2020:The-Smoothed} only considers the max-adversary.
-While in the proof of Theorem~\ref{thm:maintechh}, the min-adversary part is similar to the max-adversary part, we believe that it is due to the improved techniques and lemmas (Lemma~\ref{lem:point-wise-concentration-PMV} and~\ref{lem:lower-any-pi} in the appendix).
-Without them we do not see an easy way to generalize Lemma~1 in~\citep{Xia2020:The-Smoothed} to the min-adversary.
+\paragraph{\bf Technical novelty.} We believe that the main technical tool of this paper (Theorem~\ref{thm:maintechh}) is a significant and non-trivial extension of Lemma~1 in~\cite{Xia2020:The-Smoothed} to arbitrary polyhedron represented by an integer matrix, every $n$, and the min-adversary.
+More discussions can be found in the remark after Theorem~\ref{thm:maintechh}.
 We believe that Theorem~\ref{thm:maintechh} is a useful tool to analyze smoothed likelihood of many other problems of interest in social choice.
-For example, all results in~\cite{Xia2020:The-Smoothed} can be immediately strengthened by our Theorem~\ref{thm:maintechh}.
+For example, all results in~\cite{Xia2020:The-Smoothed} can be immediately strengthened by Theorem~\ref{thm:maintechh}.

-\paragraph{Previous work on likelihood of ties.} The following table summarizes previous works that are closest to this paper, whose main contributions are characterizations of likelihood of ties.
+\paragraph{\bf Previous work on likelihood of ties.} The following table summarizes previous works that are closest to this paper, whose main contributions are characterizations of likelihood of ties.